zijian04/TT-layer/README.md

 In "train.ipynb" we use the TT-layer to replace a fully connected layer of a simple convolutional neural network with a TT-layer on CIFAR-10 dataset and compare the parameters and other performance of the two different models.

-It's just a learning of the TT-layer with no innovation.
+It's just a simple application of TT-layer with no innovation.

 # Requirements
 Following requirements are needed: